aporbokor/bole/README.md

 You can find the Bole documentation [on the website](https::/getbole.com/pages/intro).

-There exists a written document about the motivations of the project and the real-world implications, which can be read [here](abstract.pdf), currently only available in hungarian, but we are working on the translation!
+There exists a written document about the motivations of the project and the real-world implications, which can be read [here](abstract.pdf), currently only available in Hungarian, but we are working on the translation!

 ## License